ozzysmithjones/entity-component-system/README.md

 ecs::Scene<Human, Goblin> first_level;
 ```

-The main way to use this library is by using methods on the *Scene* class.
 To implement system like behaviour, you can call for_each().
 Which iterates over the components in the scene and performs some behaviour with them:

 ```C++
 ecs::Scene<Human, Goblin> first_level;